Hrishikesh-Upadhye/DataLoder-CLI/README.md

 5. To see a list of command-line options for encrypt.bat, type encrypt.bat from the command line.

 6. Copy the generated key from the command window to a text file named key.txt and make a note of the file path.
-In this example, the generated key is e8a68b73992a7a54.

 #Step Two: Create the Encrypted Password